 You need to get an additional VAT number when you are selling goods to a country via distance selling and your turnover within a year reaches the threshold limit .
 In this case, being registered in the country where your goods are stored is not enough anymore.
 The VAT threshold used to be country-specific and applied to all distance sales to that country.
 However, the EU-wide VAT threshold of € 10,000 has been in effect since July 2021.

-VAT Registration in Spain
+Register for VAT in Spain

-VAT Returns in Spain
+Submit VAT Return in Spain

 For example: You are an FBA seller who is based and VAT registrered exclusively in Germany and you are selling goods to several European countries.
 The annual threshold limit for Spain was 35 000 €.
 So up until July 2021, if your turnover of goods sold from Germany to Spain exceeded this number, your German VAT number was not enough anymore and you needed to get a Spanish VAT number.

 The new EU-wide VAT threshold however is only € 10,000.
 That means a sales volume of € 35,000 is already above the threshold.
 As previously, the first € 10,000 are taxed with the german VAT rate and VAT needs to be paid in Germany.
 Each additional € must then be taxed with the spanish VAT rate and VAT is due in Spain.
 Also the registration for VAT and filing of VAT returns in Spain is then necessary.